Creating the Rojo Project

 Rojo has a built-in command to initialize a new game project.

 Open a new empty folder in VS Code.
 Your editor should look like this:

 rojo init.
 Run the command that pops up:

 Once it succeeds, you should see a bunch of new files:

 These are all the files you need to get started with Rojo.

 First, open up a terminal window, like

-cmd.exe on Windows or Bash.
+Terminal.app on macOS.
 Navigate to where you'd like to store your new project and run

 rojo init my-new-game